groundhoggwp/groundhogg/README.txt

  * TWEAKED all jQuery removed from the fullframe script.
  * FIXED Search filters which may have been saved, and then settings get corrupted will show a "corrupted filter" notice instead of crashing, which you'll be able to delete.
  * FIXED fullframe.js conflicting with the forms iframe script causing console errors.
- * FIXED fullframe.js made to be compatible with plugins which optimize iframes and
+ * FIXED fullframe.js made to be compatible with plugins which optimize iframes.
+ * FIXED Replacement code regex will not span multiple lines.
  * REMOVED Company/Business details in favour of adding them to the Companies addon since these fields are usually unused unless the companies addon is installed.

 = 2.5.7.9 (2022-01-05) =